blobfile/blobfile/README.md

 * `md5` - get the md5 hash for a path, for GCS this is fast, but for other backends this may be slow
 * `set_log_callback` - set a log callback function `log(msg: string)` to use instead of printing to stdout

+An some exceptions:

+* `Error` - base class for exceptions raised by this library
+* `RequestFailure` - a request has failed permanently, has `message:str`, `request:Request`, and `response:urllib3.HTTPResponse` attributes.

 ## Examples

 Write and read a file: